 Decorating a baby nursery can prove to be a real challenge.
 Most parents find it easiest to first settle on a theme and then base as much of the décor as possible around it.
 They might then choose specific pieces of furniture, wall hangings, and linens that complement those baby nursery themes.
 Even if you don’t choose a theme, you’re likely to have a specific color scheme in mind.
 Some parents decide to go traditional, with shades of blue for boys and shades of pink for girls.
+However, I am a big fan of the gender neutral nursery.
+Not only is this a smart choice that allows you reuse your baby nursery with the next child, no matter the gender of that child, it is also great for allowing your child’s personality to shine.
+A gender neutral nursery creates a space that encourages freedom of expression for your baby.

 Baby Nursery Safari Theme